 – The Sandman by Neil Gaiman

-The film Timeless Beauty was a curious exploration of both romance and rejection.
-The dramatic short was directed by Brittanie Thompson and explores the fleeting love of a stranger and a warm embrace.
-This marked one of the more challenging roles for CJ McGillivray through her portrayal of a woman who operates without sympathy.
-Her motives are selfish and her conscience is absent when stealing the lover of another woman.
+In Autumn 2015, CJ McGillivray had the opportunity to take on a series of diverse romantic film roles.
+The short film Timeless Beauty was a curious exploration of both romance and rejection.
+The film was directed by Brittanie Thompson and explored the fleeting love of a stranger and a warm embrace.
+CJ McGillivray played the supporting role of a woman who operates without sympathy, with an absent conscience.
 The film was shot on location at Capilano University in association with the department of Motion Picture Arts.

-Over at the Langara film department an opposite story was explored through subtlety and quiet recollection.
-The film Argentum is a contemporary coming of age romance directed by local talent Alecia Maslechko.
+At the Langara film department, an opposite story was explored through subtlety and quiet recollection.
+Argentum is a contemporary coming of age romance directed by Alecia Maslechko.
 CJ McGillivray portrays the sweet but introverted Freja alongside Kylee Dawson as her exuberant roommate Esper.
 The story is one of heartbreak and discomfort after an awkward first kiss that leads to confusion between friends.

-But no exploration of romance would be complete without some tragedy and Memories of Maria fit the bill perfectly, directed by Ellie Linnell.
-CJ performed in the title role opposite Rory Knowler as her pained lover Gerard.
-After a sudden and unexpected death, her lover falls into a deep depression and Maria fades into nothing more than a beautiful archetype within his memory.
-The story is poignant and endearing through the pain.
+Back at Capilano University, the short film Memories of Maria was directed by Ellie Linnell with CJ McGillivray in the title role opposite Rory Knowler as her pained lover.
+After a sudden and unexpected death, her partner falls into a deep depression and Maria fades into nothing more than a beautiful, remembered archetype.
+The film is a fascinating exploration of lost love and longing for the past.